Intro – How Does Air Conditioning Work?

 Surprisingly, air conditioning helps to lower the danger of dehydration.
 It’s crucial to keep hydrated,

-of course, but an air conditioning system will assist to fight possible dehydration. - With more regulated temperatures during the night-time, you’ll be able to sleep far better.
+• With more regulated temperatures during the night-time, you’ll be able to sleep far better.

 Keeping bedrooms cool ensures you’re a lot more comfortable while you’re sleeping, which in turn

-will make you better rested for the day ahead. - Cleaner air from an air conditioning system means that there is a reduced possibility of asthma
+• Cleaner air from an air conditioning system means that there is a reduced possibility of asthma

 attacks with sufferers of the condition.
 It’s likewise crucial to change the filter when needed to